telekom-security/tpotce/README.md

 <br><br>

 # Installation
-The T-Pot installation is offered in different variations.
-While the overall installation of T-Pot is straightforward it heavily depends on a working, non-proxied (unless you made modifications) up and running internet connection (also see [required outgoing ports](#required-ports)).
-If these conditions are not met the installation **will fail!** either during the execution of the Debian Installer, after the first reboot before the T-Pot Installer is starting up or while the T-Pot installer is trying to download all the necessary dependencies.
-<br><br>

-# Installation
 [Download](#choose-your-distro) one of the [supported Linux distro images](#choose-your-distro), follow the [TL;DR](#tldr) instructions or `git clone` the T-Pot repository and run the installer `~/tpotce/install.sh`.
 Running T-Pot on top of a running and supported Linux system is possible, but a clean installation is recommended to avoid port conflicts with running services.
 The T-Pot installer will require direct access to the internet as described [here](#required-ports).
 <br><br>